rdeamici/CS147DVParser/cs147DVPyParser/README.md

 20620005
 ```

-To see meta-data about each instruction, set the verbose printer `vprint` to `'verbose'`:
+To see meta-data about each instruction, set the verbose printer, `vprint` to `'verbose'`:
 ```python
 import AssemblyParser
 hex_result = AssemblyParser.parse_instruction('addi r2 r3 5', vprint='verbose')